teambit/docs/docs/my-account.md

 - Change the avatar
 - Update password
 - Add and update email addresses
+- Delete organizations
-- Manage organizations (you must be an admin to manage organizations)
+  > You must be an admin to delete an organization.
+- Leave organizations
+  > You can leave an organization on which you are an admin, only if there are other admins on that organization.
 - Manage SSH keys for accessing the account
+- Delete your account
+  > Deleting your account is possible, only if you are not an admin on any organization.

 ## Change Organization Settings

 To view an organization, select the organization from the avatar's drop-down list.

+An organization's admin can:

 Click on the edit button to change the organization's image, name, homepage, or description.
 Click on the Settings button to edit the organization's members and billing.